Jacques Martin (ice hockey): Kingston Frontenacs (2022–2023)

+NHL

-St. Louis Blues (1986–88)
+St. Louis Blues (1986–1988)

 Martin took over as the head coach of the St. Louis Blues in 1986–87.
 On October 9, 1986, Martin coached and won his first career NHL game, defeating the Los Angeles Kings 4–3.
 Despite the team finishing the season with an under .500 record of 32–33–15, the Blues had the best record in the Norris Division.
 In the first round of the playoffs, the Blues were upset by the Toronto Maple Leafs, losing in six games.

 The Blues had another mediocre regular season in 1987–88, as the club finished with a 34–38–8 record, finishing in second place in the Norris Division.
-In the post-season, the Blues defeated the Chicago Blackhawks in five games in the Norris Division semi-finals, however, St. Louis lost to the Detroit Red Wings in five games in the division final.
+In the postseason, the Blues defeated the Chicago Blackhawks in five games in the Norris Division semifinals, however, St. Louis lost to the Detroit Red Wings in five games in the division final.
 After the season, the Blues fired Martin.

-Chicago Blackhawks (1988–90)
+Chicago Blackhawks (1988–1990)

 Martin became an assistant coach under newly hired Chicago Blackhawks head coach Mike Keenan in 1988–89.
 In his first season with the Hawks, the club finished in the fourth and final playoff position in the Norris Division with a 27–41–12 record.
-In the post-season, the Blackhawks upset the division-winning Detroit Red Wings in the first round, defeating them in six games.
+In the postseason, the Blackhawks upset the division-winning Detroit Red Wings in the first round, defeating them in six games.
 In the Norris Division finals against Martin's former club, the St. Louis Blues, the Blackhawks continued their Cinderella run, defeating the favoured Blues in five games, advancing to the Campbell Conference final, against the Calgary Flames.
 The Blackhawks would lose to the Flames in five games, who went on to win the Stanley Cup.

 The Blackhawks improved in the regular season in 1989–90, having the best record in the Norris Division with a 41–33–6, 88-point season.
-In the post-season, the Blackhawks defeated the Minnesota North Stars and St. Louis Blues to advance to the Campbell Conference finals for the second straight season.
-The Blackhawks run would end, as the Edmonton Oilers defeated Chicago in six games.
+In the postseason, the Blackhawks defeated the Minnesota North Stars and St. Louis Blues to advance to the Campbell Conference finals for the second straight season.
+The Blackhawks' run would end, as the Edmonton Oilers defeated Chicago in six games.

 After the season, Martin left the Blackhawks and joined the Quebec Nordiques as an assistant coach.